pynchia/nea-test/README.md

 }

 To such aim, the `nea.services.message` module contains a class to encode/decode such message structure and the code already contains a few references to it (now commentated out)

+### Date-broadcaster optimisation

+The server date broadcaster is active even if there are no clients connected.

+It sleeps for ten seconds then it sends the date to all the clients.

+The cpu time spent checking the list of clients is negligible, but from a purist point of view it could be avoided.

+Simply put, the broadcaster task could be cancelled when the only remaining client disconnects and be created when the first client connects.